matteo-d-m/cnns-tutorial/README.md

 - [Contacts](#contacts)

 ## General Facts
-De Matola & Arcara (2026) is a tutorial paper on convolutional neural networks (CNNs) and their use in neuroscience.
-The paper aims to demystify CNNs in the eyes of neuroscientific researchers that read about them or use them in their work, but did not receive enough technical training to understand their inner workings.
+This material aims to demystify CNNs in the eyes of neuroscientists that read about them or use them in their work, but have never understood their inner workings.

 All the code is contained in `cnns-tutorial.ipynb`.
 This is a [Jupyter Notebook](https://jupyter.org/try-jupyter/notebooks/?path=notebooks/Intro.ipynb): an interactive document that contains a mix of executable code and static text, which can be enriched with mathematical formulas, images and videos.